DavidLeoni/divercli/docs/Commands.md

 ### Unsatisfied references

 Even if you try to import the well-formed resource `smartphones.xml` into an empty db the process will fail, because smartphones is referencing the resource `Diversicon Wordnet 3.1` and the validator won't find it in the database.
-In this case, the best solution would be to first import Wordnet.
-(If you really want to import resources that reference unmet dependencies, you can use the `--force` flag, see next paragraph)
+In this case, the best solution would be to first import Wordnet (If you really want to import resources that reference unmet dependencies, you can use the `--force` flag,  see next paragraph)

 $eval{empty.init}